 LSTMs were seen as the de-facto NLP model until the paper “Attention is All You Need” stole the spotlight.
 The attention mechanism introduced in the paper gives RNNs the ability to focus on a subset of information when providing an output.
 A special type of attention-based network, the Transformer network, proves to be extremely simple, efficient, and powerful.

-Specifically, the BERT (Bidirectional Encoder Representations from Transformer) model was seen as a groundbreaking achievement in the realm of NLP.
+Specifically, the BERT (Bidirectional Encoder Representations from Transformer) model was seen as a groundbreaking achievement in the realm of NLP (see this NLP tutorial for a rundown of BERT for NLP).
 Unlike directional models which read texts sequentially, BERT reads the entire sequence of words all at once.
 Most impressively, a pre-trained BERT model could be fine-tuned with just one additional output layer to achieve state-of-the-art performance for various tasks.
 Since then, multiple attention-based architectures have outperformed BERT.
 These include XLNet, Baidu’s ERNIE, and RoBERTa.
 These models are still commonly used in many NLP tasks today.

 The Rise of Large Language Models